collective/buildout.pygame/README.rst

 ---------

-This is a buildout configuration for building Pygame dependencies locally and installing Pygame.
+This is a buildout configuration for building Pygame dependencies locally and installing Pygame into your buildout environment.
 This configuration endeavours to eliminate the need to use system level libraries to get Pygame up and running.
+This means you can integrate Pygame or something that needs Pygame (such as `PyTagCloud <https://github.com/atizo/PyTagCloud>`_) with whatever Python-based project (such as Plone, Pyramid, or more) that your heart desires.

 Rationale
 ---------